-That took the 24-year-old’s tally to nine goals in seven games for Die Mannschaft in 2019, more than any other player in Joachim Löw’s squad.
+That took the 25-year-old's tally to nine goals in seven games for Die Mannschaft since the start of 2019, more than any other player in Joachim Löw's squad.
 It also took his incredible record at international level to 13 goals in 13 senior outings, something only one other player in German history has achieved: Gerd Müller.

 Löw, understandably, did not hold back in his praise of his No.20: "He can hold the ball up, run into space, score himself or set others up.
 He's developed unbelievably."